 5. Beaches of Goa

-From one to another relaxing treat.
-If you are looking for a little bit of beach vacation at the end or beginning of your trip there is no better place in India than Goa.
-Wide sand beaches with palm groves leading to small village huts serving delicious fish and other culinarian treats.
-Most resorts have beach huts from which you can hear the waves break or watch the sun set over the Arabic sea.
+If you are looking for a little bit of beach vacation at the end of your trip then there is no better place than Goa.
+Wide sand beaches with palm groves lead you to small village huts ready to serve delicious fish and other culinary treats.
+Most resorts have beach huts where you can hear the waves break and watch the sunset over the Arabic Sea.

-There are many things to do for everyone: There is crazy nightlife for party animals and quiet beaches for sun worshippers.
-Goa has fun hostels for long-term travellers with small budgets and luxury resorts for the comfort guest.
-There are many restaurants and cafes with international cuisines.
-But be aware that most resorts are booked out for December and January months in advance as that is main season!
-If you are interested in more things to do in Goa than sunbathing at the beach, read this article by one of our travellers about things to do in Goa.
+There are many things to do for everyone: a crazy nightlife for party animals and, in contrast, quiet beaches for sun worshippers.
+Goa has fun, small budget hostels for long-term travellers but also luxury resorts for guests who prefer more comfort.
+There are many restaurants and cafes with international cuisines to try.
+Be aware that most resorts are booked out for December and January months as this is the prime season!
+If you are interested in more than sunbathing at the beach, read this article by one of our travellers about things to do in Goa.